Manuel Göttsching: Ash Ra Tempel

 In 2000, Göttsching and Klaus Schulze released a studio album and a live album as Ash Ra Tempel.
 The live album was recorded as part of the Cornucopia concerts curated by Julian Cope at the Royal Festival Hall in London.

 Death

 Göttsching died on 4 December 2022, at the age of 70.

+Legacy

+Göttsching's 1981 album E2-E4 had a major influence on the development of electronica, especially the techno genre.
+Some suggest that Göttsching's playing might have had an influence on U2's The Edge echo-laden guitar style of the early to mid-eighties.